kenanpengyou/bangumi-to-watch/README.md

 * [Browsersync](http://www.browsersync.io/)

 ## To start with this repo on your own
-1. Clone this resp
+1. Clone this resp.

-2. Install dependencies
+2. Install dependencies.

         npm install --global gulp
         npm install